python/cpython/Doc/faq/programming.rst

 :func:`float`.  ``split()`` supports an optional "sep" parameter which is useful if the line uses something other than whitespace as a separator.

-For more complicated input parsing, regular expressions more powerful than C's :cfunc:`sscanf` and better suited for the task.
+For more complicated input parsing, regular expressions are more powerful than C's :cfunc:`sscanf` and better suited for the task.

 What does 'UnicodeError: ASCII [decoding,encoding] error: ordinal not in range(128)' mean?